geoffhendrey/cop-examples/example/custom-rest-service/README.md

 }
 ```

-From the package folder, use fsoc command to push the package to the plaform.
+From the restdemo folder, use fsoc command to push the package to the plaform.

 ```shell
 fsoc solution push --stable